-Every year, students from all walks of life have the opportunity to participate in the Scripps National Spelling Bee.
+Every year, students from all walks of life have the opportunity to participate in the Scripps National Spelling Bee program.
 They progress from classroom to cafeteria, from auditorium to civic center, just as millions of other students have done before them.

 The National Spelling Bee began in 1925 when nine newspapers joined together to host a spelling bee.
-Little did they know that 90 years later their literacy effort would reach 11 million students each year.
+Little did they know that almost a century later their literacy effort would reach millions of students each year.

 For over 50 years, the Bee and Merriam-Webster have worked together to bring interesting, meaningful words to the best spellers across the country.

 Merriam-Webster Unabridged is the official dictionary of the Scripps National Spelling Bee.

 The Scripps Cup, the Bee's national championship trophy, was designed by Rookwood Pottery in Cincinnati, Ohio, and introduced in 2019.
 This grand award, inspired by the competition's history, embodies the ideals of the Bee.